soohmatthew/SUTD_DBA_GIC/README.md

 1. `HYPOTHESIS_STATEMENT`, based on what your hypothesis statement is.
 Default is `breakdown`.

+2. `THRESHOLD`, the `Overall Similarity Score` is calculated by counting the number of occurences above the stated `THRESHOLD`.
+The higher the `THRESHOLD`, the stricter the scoring.

+3. `POLARITY BIAS`, in order to get a more accurate prediction of the similarity score, we help the algorithm by giving some context of whether the `HYPOTHESIS_STATEMENT` is a positive statement or a negative statement.
+For a positive hypothesis, `POLARITY BIAS` will be a positive number and negative for a negative hypothesis.
+The recommended value of bias should be between -0.2 and 0.2.

+For example, if the user gives the `HYPOTHESIS_STATEMENT` = "faulty", he will set the `POLARITY BIAS` to -0.2, as "faulty" has a negative connotation.
+This value will raise similarity scores for user comments that the user gave a poor rating, and lower the similarity score for user comments that the user gave a positive rating.

-2. `REPROCESS`, in the event that you have made changes to your review corpus, you can reprocess the review corpus by changing `REPROCESS = True`.
+4. `REPROCESS`, in the event that you have made changes to your review corpus, you can reprocess the review corpus by changing `REPROCESS = True`.

 ```main.py``` can be run through your terminal, once relevant packages and documents have been downloaded and installed, and configured to the appropriate settings.